 Timothy is the Managing Editor for Continuum: Journal of Media and Cultural Studies .

 Chrisanthi is an academic and former journalist who has reported and investigated conflict situations as varied as housing estates in regional towns and refugee communities in sub-Saharan Africa.
 Her work focuses on amplifying the voices of those most marginalised and creating links between local and global discourses.
 She passionately believes that what counts as knowledge is too often circumscribed thanks to limited interpretations by powerful actors.
-She is an academic at the University of South Australia and a research associate at the Centre for Media Transition at the University of Technology Sydney and her first book Borderland: decolonizing the words of war is due to be published in 2022.
+She is an academic at the University of South Australia and a research associate at the Centre for Media Transition at the University of Technology Sydney and her first book Borderland: decolonizing the words of war is a must read!

 Luis Eduardo Q. Guerra is a Latin American, a Brazilian, and a Nordestino.
 He is also a PhD candidate at UTS’ Faculty of Arts and Social Sciences where he teaches and researches.